 The final stage in the process is the formal adoption of the Plan by the council.
 Once adopted it forms part of the development plan for the area and will guide future development.

-A number of neighbourhood plans have also been made or are being developed across the Borough.
+A significant number of neighbourhood plans have also been made or are being developed across the Borough.
 These also form part of the borough’s Development Plan, guiding development in specific parishes.
 Read more information on Neighbourhood Plans.